 Welcome to Hope for Harare

-Hope for Harare is a charitable enterprise, set up by Greg and Sophie Sangwine in the summer of 2012, and with the first milestone being the opening of One Way Pre-School, in Mabelreign, Harare in January 2013, followed by an extension to add Primary classes in 2015, so the school became One Way School.
-Since then, a class (grade) has been added each year, and the school now has over 150 children and 17 staff.
+Hope for Harare is a charitable enterprise, set up by Greg and Sophie Sangwine in the summer of 2012, and with the first milestone being the opening of One Way Pre-School, in Mabelreign, Harare in January 2013, followed by an extension to add Primary classes in 2015, so the school became One Way School

-Zimbabwe has been through some tough times, but the people of the nation remain optimistic and positive.
+Zimbabwe has been through some tough times over the years, but the people of the nation remain optimistic and positive.
 An aim of Hope for Harare is to start with the very youngest in the country.
 By providing an education for children (some of whom are orphans and would therefore never go to school without your support), we hope to do our small part in helping those children to help their country towards a brighter future.

 About the School

 - At One Way School we strive to provide an excellent education, valuing each child as an individual.

 - The school was established run by Greg and Sophie Sangwine who moved to Zimbabwe in August 2012 – initially for two years, which turned into seven.
 In August 2019, they moved back to the UK, and continue to support and lead the school from a distance, as well as visiting Harare as often as they possibly can

 - Both Sophie and Greg trained as teachers in London, England and share many years’ experience of teaching experience between them.

 - One Way Pre-School officially opened on Monday 7th January 2013, and the Primary School opened 13 Jan 2015.